 Your South Carolina real estate licensure requirements include 60 hours of pre-licensing education, an exam, and 30 more hours of education on real estate principles.
 After that, you can also take another 30 hours of training in property management.

 After passing the property manager exam, you can oversee the maintenance and leasing of commercial and residential properties.
-This work will also require an understanding of market lease rates and elements that may impact the value of the property you help to oversee.
+This work will also require understanding market lease rates and elements that may impact the value of the property you help oversee.

 Onsite Agents

-With housing in high demand in South Carolina, new home communities are on the rise as well.
-With a real estate license, you can become an onsite agent who helps people navigate the purchase of a new home.
-In this role, you’re working for the builder, so you’re handling the seller’s side of the transaction.
+With housing in high demand in South Carolina, new home communities are also on the rise.
+With a real estate license, you can become an onsite agent who helps people navigate purchasing a new home.
+In this role, you’re working for the builder and handling the seller’s side of the transaction.

-You’ll need to study and understand the builder’s contract and similarities or differences to other contracts you may encounter.
+You’ll need to study and understand the builder’s contract and the similarities or differences to other agreements you may encounter.
 In this rewarding role, you may also be in a situation where homebuyers who do not have an agent representing them look to you for guidance on their purchase.

 Buyer’s Agent

 These agents work almost exclusively with homebuyers.
 They can be first-time homeowners, those looking for a step-up home, retirees, or those new to the area wanting to find the community that best suits their lifestyle.
-In this role, you learn the needs of the buyer and try to match the home and location to those needs.
+In this role, you learn the buyer's needs and match the home and location to those needs.

 As mentioned before, some buyer’s agents work with investors, too.
-You can serve as a go-to source for information that helps them find the deals that fit their investment goals.
+You can be a go-to source for information that helps them find the deals that fit their investment goals.
 Some investors also focus exclusively on commercial land or property.
-Licensed real estate professionals with a strong understanding of a market could help investors with due diligence on purchases and lease execution as well.
+Licensed real estate professionals with a strong market understanding could help investors with due diligence on purchases and lease execution.

 Listing Agent